Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Based on the experiments, we can answer the question ``Is synthetic data generated by generative models complementary to CG-rendered data for the 3D HPS task?''
-Our results strongly suggest that through the integration of 3D human priors with ControlNet, it becomes feasible to produce high-fidelity pseudo labels encompassing a wide array of real-world scenarios.
+Our results strongly suggest that through the integration of 3D human priors with pretrained diffusion models, it becomes feasible to produce high-fidelity pseudo labels encompassing a wide array of real-world scenarios.
 As the landscape sees the emergence of increasingly large generative models, there arises a promising prospect for the expansion of diverse 3D human training datasets without intricate mocap systems and CG pipelines.
-We hope that our endeavors could pave the way for leveraging generative models to generate high-quality datasets conducive to enhancing the efficacy of 3D human perception tasks.
+We hope that our endeavors could pave the way for leveraging generative models to generate high-quality datasets, which are conducive to enhancing the efficacy of 3D human perception tasks.

-Our pipeline can apply to a series of similar tasks where high-quality data pairs are hard to collect, \eg, 3D animal pose estimation and 3D reconstruction of human-object/human-human interaction.
-Addressing these challenges requires further advancements in our methodology.
+Our pipeline holds significant potential for various related tasks where acquiring high-quality data pairs is difficult, such as 3D animal pose estimation and 3D reconstruction of human-object or human-human interactions.
+Addressing these challenges will require further advancements in our methodology, which we will explore in future research.